 - If you don’t want to make the blueberry sauce, feel free to omit it from the recipe.

-- If you don’t make the sauce, I suggest filling the muffin cups 3/4 of the way full (rather than 2/3 of the way full as stated in the recipe below).
+- If you don’t make the sauce, I suggest filling the muffin cups 3/4 of the way full (rather than 2/3 of the way full as stated in the recipe card below).

 Baking Tips for Perfect Muffins: